 European Space Agency (ESA) launches space technology transfer program in Portugal

-Portuguese companies working on and developing technologies in the space area now have another tool for transferring these technologies to the non-space market.
-The National Space Technology Transfer Initiative (PTTI), launched on October 9, is an ESA initiative, in collaboration with the Foundation for Science and Technology (FCT) through the Space Office.
-The Pedro Nunes Institute, an entity invited by the ESA, will be in charge of implementing this program.
+Portuguese companies working and developing technologies in the space sector now have another tool for transferring these technologies to the non-space market.
+The National Space Technology Transfer Initiative (PTTI), launched on October 9, is an ESA initiative in collaboration with the Foundation for Science and Technology (FCT) through the Space Office.
+The implementation of this program will be carried out by the Pedro Nunes Institute, an entity invited by ESA.

-ESA's experience in technology transfer (TT) is vast, with more than 200 space technologies transferred and the creation of several European start-ups with a projection in international markets.
-As part of its Technology Transfer Program, ESA supports the creation of programs to stimulate TT in its member countries.
-PTTI fulfills this mission: it aims to strengthen the competitiveness of the Portuguese space industry and promote technological innovation by supporting and facilitating the transfer of space technology already available to non-space sectors at international level.
-In the words of Frank Salzgeber, ESA's Technology Transfer Program Coordinator, "The entities (companies, research centers) competing for the PTTI will be Portuguese, but the ideas and technologies will have a global reach."
+ESA has extensive experience in technology transfer (TT), with more than 200 space technologies transferred and the creation of several European start-ups with a presence in international markets.
+As part of its Technology Transfer Program, ESA supports the creation of programs to stimulate TT in member countries.
+The PTTI fulfills this mission: it aims to strengthen the competitiveness of the Portuguese space industry and promote technological innovation by supporting and facilitating the transfer of space technology already available to non-space sectors at the international level.
+In the words of Frank Salzgeber, Coordinator of ESA's Technology Transfer Program, "The entities (companies, research centers) competing for the PTTI will be Portuguese, but the ideas and technologies will have a global reach."

 The Pedro Nunes Institute (IPN) – Association for Innovation and Development in Science and Technology is a non-profit institution and business incubator that is a leader in technology transfer in the Portuguese innovation sector: it has six technological development laboratories and its business incubator was considered the best in the world in 2011, having supported the creation and development of more than 140 technology-based companies.